kantorset/MexPackUnpack/README.md

 >> mkoctfile --mex -v -std=c++17 ./examples/example_1.cpp  -I./eigen/Eigen -I./pfr/include/
 ```
 The library itself compiles with C++14 but the destructuring of the tuples is less elegant as structured binding syntax is not available.
 This could be cleaned up a bit with some helper functions.
 The requirement to have Eigen available could be separated out and made optional.
 Also the library could be extended so that matlab/Octave objects could be extracted into other similar types using the same mechanism.

+The library has been tested and compiles successfully with g++ 7.5 or visual studio 2019 for both MATLAB and Octave.

 ## Unsupported MATLAB/Octave types
 At the moment only 1D and 2D arrays are supported, multidimensional arrays should probably be added.
 Also, currently cell arrays are not supported, only because I have never found a need to use them in mex code.